-15. What should the ARD committee do with the completed STAAR Alternate 2 Participation Requirements form?
+14. What should the ARD committee do with the completed STAAR Alternate 2 Participation Requirements form?

-TEA recommends including the form as part of the student's IEP.
+The participation requirements form must be included in the student's IEP as indicated in 19 TAC §89.1055(d)(2).
 Because the ARD committee is using data documented in the student's IEP to make these assessment decisions, the form serves as a summary of the decisions made during the ARD committee meeting.
 The remaining parts of the student's IEP should serve as the individual data points that led to the decisions.
-TEA plans to propose changes to the commissioner rules addressing the contents of an IEP to require that the participation requirements form be included.